 For those constituents with a GWPS based on baseline concentrations, a prediction interval approach will be used.
-The Unified Guidance (EPA 2009) recommends prediction intervals for a future mean for data that follows a normal or log-normal distribution and prediction intervals for a future median for data with high percentages of non-detects or non-normally distributed data.
+The Unified Guidance (USEPA 2009) recommends prediction intervals for a future mean for data that follows a normal distribution or can be transformed to a normal distribution and prediction intervals for a future median for data with high percentages of non-detects or non-normally distributed data.